Nita Naldi

 Nita Naldi (born Mary Nonna Dooley; November 13, 1894 – February 17, 1961) was an American stage performer and silent film actress.
-She was often cast in theatrical and screen productions as a vamp, a persona first popularized by actress Theda Bara.
+She was often cast in theatrical and screen productions as a vamp, a type of character first popularized by actress Theda Bara.

 Early life

 Nita Naldi was born in a tenement in New York City to working class Irish parents, Julia (née Cronin) and Patrick Dooley, in 1894.
 Four of her siblings died in infancy, with only her younger brother, Daniel Aloysius, surviving to adulthood.

-Known in her youth as Nonna, she was named in honor of her great aunt, Mary Nonna Dunphy, a nun who in 1879 had founded Academy of the Holy Angels in Fort Lee, New Jersey.
-Later, in 1910, young Nonna herself attended the Catholic school, the same year her father “'left the family'”.
+Known in her youth as Nonna, she was named in honor of her great-aunt, Mary Nonna Dunphy, a nun who in 1879 had founded Academy of the Holy Angels in Fort Lee, New Jersey.
+Later, in 1910, she attended the Catholic school, the same year her father “'left the family'”.
 The Academy was located directly across Linwood Avenue from Willat/Fox film studio.